The Proverbial Elephant in the Room…

 Dude…you cheated!

-Not at all…I still spent several hours making edits the AI couldn’t: no matter what I prompted, it wouldn’t cover both word of the game’s name.
+Not at all…I still spent several hours making edits the AI couldn’t: no matter what I prompted, it wouldn’t alter the wooden backer to cover both words of the game’s name.
 I had to sample and redraw that myself.
-I also added a backdrop from one of the lightboxes the game uses behind all of the forest and landscaping (some cool mountains), added realistic shadows, then placed a few fruits and veggies around the front (since farming is a main mechanic in the game).,
+I also added a backdrop from one of the lightboxes the game uses behind all of the forest and landscaping (some cool mountains), added realistic shadows, then placed a few fruits and veggie props from the game around the front (since farming is a main mechanic in the game).,

 I did have AI make the barn “explode” as if an epic battle was taking place inside…